 Ailsa's publications have been the category winners of 7 'The Australian and A.P.A.
 Awards for Excellence in Educational Publishing', plus 3 'Highly Commended' awards, 2 'The Australian Publishers Association Book Design Awards and 4 'McGraw-Hill Companies International Sales Awards' for Higher Education.

-Last Century, Ailsa spent 10 years with big brand name companies in three other industries: broadcast media (radio announcing, music mixing and commentary & television policy research and writing); tourism (international travel sales and tour guiding); hospitality (5-star service management for the Intercontinental Hotel, the A.N.A.
-Hotel, the Adelaide Convention Centre, the Adelaide Festival Centre, as well as private catering).
+Last Century, Ailsa spent 10 years with big brand name companies in three other industries: broadcast media (radio announcing, music mixing and commentary & television policy research and writing); tourism (international travel sales and tour guiding); hospitality (5-star service management for Intercontinental Hotel, A.N.A.
+Hotel, Adelaide Convention Centre, Adelaide Festival Centre, and in high-end private catering).

 Current 'National Police' Clearance Certificate

 & 'Working with Children' Card Holder.